-Examination is based on some questions which should be answered according to the obtained knowledge during semester from the lectures and laboratory as well as to the ability to combine knowledge with information and the critical thought of the students.
-An exercise (example from the laboratory work is included in the examination's questions in which will be given 1 mark .
+The students can undertake research proposals which will be evaluated and offer to the final grade.
+Examination is based on some questions which should be answered according to the obtained knowledge during semester as well as to the ability to combine knowledge with information and the critical thought of the students.
+An arithmetic exercise is given which is granted with 1 grade.

 Exams in the end of semester take place on date and hours as well as in auditoriums announced by the Department.

 Duration of exams is 3 h.

 During laboratory practice students present the composition of their results.
+At the end of laboratory practice students have a written examination.
 Success in laboratory practice (average of notebook should be 5 at least) is obliged for the participation in exams in the end of semester.
 The laboratory practice mark represents the 10% of the final mark.